 If management objectives are not being met, management actions may be revised.
 This allows for the continual refinement and improvement of management prescriptions and practices.
-In addition, resource management objectives for each route are provided in the route reports completed as part of the evaluation process.
+Resource management objectives for each route are provided in the route reports completed as part of the evaluation process.